Neil Magny: 2024

 Magny faced Mike Malott on January 20, 2024, at UFC 297.
 After being primarily dominated on the ground and suffering leg kicks throughout the fight, he came back in the third round and won the fight via technical knockout.

 Magny faced Michael Morales on August 24, 2024 at UFC on ESPN 62.
 He lost the fight via TKO in the first round.

 Magny faced Carlos Prates in the main event on November 9, 2024 at UFC Fight Night 247.
 He lost the fight by knockout in the first round.

 2025

 Magny was rescheduled to face Gunnar Nelson on July 19, 2025 at UFC 318.
 However, two weeks prior to the event, it was reported that Nelson withdrew from the fight due to a hamstring injury, so the bout was cancelled.

 Shortly after Nelson withdrawing, it was reported that Magny faced Elizeu Zaleski dos Santos on August 2, 2025 at UFC on ESPN 71.
 Magny won the fight by technical knockout at the end of the second round.

 Magny faced Jake Matthews on September 28, 2025 at UFC Fight Night 260.
 After dropping the first two rounds, he came back in the third round and won the fight via a brabo choke.

+Magny faced former Bellator Welterweight World Champion (and promotional newcomer) Yaroslav Amosov on December 13, 2025 at UFC on ESPN 73.
+He lost the fight via an anaconda choke in round one.

+2026

+Magny faced Ramiz Brahimaj on August 15, 2026 at UFC 330.
+He won the fight in the second round by technical knockout.